A Brucie-Bonus Two Day Post

-The hotel room was fairly spacious aprt from the girls having to share a sofabed.
-We’d had a long enough day that we couldn’t be bothered with going out anywhere, so we just ate in the restaurant at the hotel.
-It was remarkably nice, which is something I’ve found normal in even fairly moderate hotels in France.
-We ended up with the 2-course meal deal, which meant the price added up to somewhat less than I was expecting.
+The hotel room was fairly spacious apart from the girls having to share a sofabed.
+We’d had a long enough day that we couldn’t be bothered with going out anywhere.
+We just ate in the restaurant at the hotel, which was remarkably nice.
+I’ve found this normal in even fairly moderate hotels in France.
+We chose a 2-course meal deal, which meant the price added up to somewhat less than I was expecting.

 Friday morning started at about 7:30 with the promise of a hotel breakfast.
-This was the only hotel on the trip where I’d picked a rate that included breakfast, and we all, in true style, decided to get our money’s worth while we could.
+This was the only hotel on the trip where I’d picked a rate that included breakfast.
+So in true style, we all decided to get our money’s worth.

 The hotel in question was the really rather wonderful Château de la Grave, which nestles in the middle of a load of vineyards not far from the Gironde Estuary.
-They only have four or five suites, but the one we had contained a massive four-poster bed and a couple of camp beds for the girls, but it wasn’t cramped, and it had a bathroom that occupied one floor of an attached turret.
+They only have four or five suites.
+The one we had contained a massive four-poster bed and a couple of camp beds for the girls.
+It wasn’t cramped in any sense. and the bathroom was in the attached turret.
 Wicked with a capital wick.

-After all the driving, neither of us was in the mood to try to find a restaurant, so when we enquired (in somewhat broken French) our host offered to provide us with some tapas, and we agreed a time of 8:30pm.
+After all the driving, neither of us was in the mood to try to find a restaurant.
+We enquired (in somewhat broken French) if our host could feed us.
+She offered to provide us with some tapas, and we agreed a time of 8:30pm.
 This gave the kids more than enough time to go and get wet in the swimming pool, before getting wet again in the shower.

 Anyway, it was an absolutely perfect spot to watch the sun go down.
 It is probably the most French place I’ve ever been to, and I’ve been to a few.